gerberlab/MDSINE2_Paper/scripts/runtime_benchmark/other_methods/README.md

 ## 2. Run the code to estimate the parameters of the model

 -For gLV and gLV we use both elastic-net and ridge regression; for all other models we use elastic-net

--The outputs are saved in ../datasets/gibson/outputs (relative to ```scripts``` directory)

 ```
 bash runtime_benchmark/other_methods/run_clv.sh